rishitc/UE18CS322-Big-Data-Mini-Project/README.md

 ### Rishit: (Scheduling and Task execution request)
 1. Finish the 3 Scheduling algorithms to select the worker machine to run the task on
 2. Sending the job to the workers using the message creation as per the ```YACS_Protocol``` class
+3. Adding encryption and key-sharing using the *SSL model* between the master and worker machines
+4. All threads and related methods at the master machine
+5. Threads to handle the task updates from the workers
-3. Thread to store the incoming job requests from port 5000
+6. Thread to store the incoming job requests from port 5000
-4. Object to track the worker states
+7. Object to track the worker states
+8. Thread to monitor and print out when all the tasks of all pending jobs have been dispatched to the workers and when all the updates for the same have been received at the master
+9. Thread to monitor and print out when the task execution pool is empty at the worker machine
+10. Create the scripts to check the logs
-5. Object to track the pending job requests and return tasks as per the map-reduce dependency
+11. Object to track the pending job requests and return tasks as per the map-reduce dependency
-6. Create the Communication protocol (JSON based) between master and worker nodes which will take the various parameters of the message as input and create the json message as per the protocol format below
+11. Create the Communication protocol (JSON based) between master and worker nodes which will take the various parameters of the message as input and create the json message as per the protocol format below
     - The class-methods of the class to create the message can be called as createMessageToWorker() and createMessageToMaster()
         - This method returns the required JSON string